More than just pipe dreams

-Anyone seeing the massive concrete pipes used for sewers and culverts might assume that making them is a fairly simple matter of pouring concrete into a mold and waiting for it to harden.
+Anyone seeing the massive concrete pipes used for sewers and culverts might assume that making them is a fairly simple matter of pouring concrete into a mould and waiting for it to harden.

 But manufacturing concrete pipe is actually a very demanding process.
-It requires the right consistency of concrete and a lot of vibrating to make sure the concrete is compacted properly.
-Pipes are generally made in vertical molds and can weigh upward of seven tons, depending on the diameter of pipe.
+It requires the right consistency of concrete and in most processes a lot of vibrating to make sure the concrete is compacted properly.
+Pipes are generally made in vertical moulds and can weigh upward of seven tons, depending on the diameter of pipe.
 Pipes made with integrated sealing systems include cast-in rubber seals to assure there’s no leakage when pipe sections are joined together on site.

 However, the vibration needed to make a pipe correctly is bad news for those seals, which can be displaced in the manufacturing process.
 “The concept of integrating seals into manufactured pipe has been around for more than 35 years, but until recently, most seals have been a bit of a compromise.
 That has changed thanks to the new Trelleborg 165,” says Julian West, Product Manager for pipe seals within Trelleborg Industrial Solutions.

-The Trelleborg 165 is a pipe sealing system that uses two grades of rubber to create an integrated seal holds to stay in place during manufacturing despite the vibrations.
+The Trelleborg 165 is a pipe sealing system that uses two grades of rubber to create an integrated seal which stays in place during manufacturing despite the vibrations.
 A harder rubber gives a superior tension against the steel pallet used in the pipe-making process, reducing any possibility of a seal moving out of place.